YonatanHen/IMDB-Movies-Recommendations-App/README.md

 - The Tkinter GUI works a little bit slow on my PC.
 - This Project was built on MacOS (M1 processor)
 - Please reach out to me if any clarifications are required or updates should be done in the project.
+- The search is based on the following URL: https://www.imdb.com/search/title/?title_type=feature,tv_movie (returns only the movies as this is a movie recommendations app)